-Quest University Canada offers a Fall Term (September to December) and a Spring Term (January to April), each consisting of four Blocks, and a Summer Term (May to August) of two or three Blocks.
-Refer to the 2020-2021 Term Calendar for further details regarding the precise dates for each Block and term for the academic year.
+Quest University Canada offers a Fall Term (September to December) and a Spring Term (January to April), each consisting of four Blocks, and a Summer Term (May to August).
+Refer to the Term Calendar for further details regarding the precise dates for each Block and term for the academic year.